LiScI-Lab/SOM.jl/docs/src/index.md

 <https://github.com/andreasdominik/SOM.jl>

+### Matplotlib issues

 Common installation problems arise from a known incompatibility between Matplotlib and Julia.
+Issue seems to be less common for Julia versions v0.7 or later.
-If the error message contains a line comparable to:
+However, if the error message contains a line comparable to:

 ```
 ...